 I get some ideas for the rough shape with the next thumbnail, but decide to start a new clean one to explore it further.

-I play around with the round shoulder pads / shields which I have already used on some other concepts (Battle Droid from 2002).
+I play around with the round shoulder pads / shields which I have already used on some other concepts.
 I finally think that I have something which comes close to the mental image that I had early on, but it's late and I decide to let it rest for the night.
 I circle it and make a note (arrow) to move the legs a bit to the left.

 (Layers have been offset here, to illustrate my process.)